Skip to additional navigation Skip to content

 • Ensuring that all financial obligations are secured and collected as required by the planning permission.

-Certain elements of the development such as the adoption of roads and sewers as well as occupier contributions to fund management companies are not controlled through the planning permission and therefore sit outside of the remit of the Borough Council.
+Certain elements of the development such as the adoption of roads and sewers as well as occupier contributions to fund management companies are not controlled through the planning permission and therefore sit outside of the remit of the Council.

 Through the proactive monitoring of development sites the Council will, when a breach is identified, investigate the breach in accordance with monitoring and timescales explained earlier in this policy.
 As with reactive planning enforcement and in line with national planning policy guidance, not all breaches of planning control will result in formal enforcement action.
 Each breach will be investigated and considered on its own merits appropriately considering the level of harm arising from the breach.
 Carrying out proactive compliance in this way should result in a reduction in the number of retrospective enforcement complaints received.